poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             logging.info(iq.get('example_tag').get('boolean'))
             #<<<<<<<<<<<<

-The access to the elements from extendet ExampleTag is simmilar.
+The access to the elements from extended ExampleTag is similar.
 However, defining the types is not required and the access can be diversified (like for the `'text'` field below).
 For the ExampleTag extension, there is a 'getter' and 'setter' method for specific fields:

 .. code-block:: python